-- (a) If the Applicant indicates its willingness to progress negotiations under clause 3.9, then both parties will commence negotiations as soon as reasonably possible to progress towards an Access Agreement. - (b) The negotiation period will commence upon the Applicant providing a notification pursuant to clause 3.9 and will cease upon any of the following events: - (i) execution of an Access Agreement in respect of Access sought by the Applicant; - (ii) written notification by the Applicant that it no longer wishes to proceed with its Access Application; - (iii) the expiration of three (3) months from the commencement of the negotiation period, or if both parties agree to extend the negotiation period, the expiration of the agreed extended period; - (iv) if ARTC believes that the negotiations are not progressing in good faith towards the development of an Access Agreement within a reasonable time period;
+- (a) If the Applicant indicates it willingness to progress negotiations under clause 3.9, then both parties shall commence negotiations as soon as reasonably possible to progress towards an Access Agreement. - (b) The negotiation period shall commence upon the Applicant providing a notification pursuant to clause 3.9 and shall cease upon any of the following events: - (i) execution of an Access Agreement in respect of Access sought by the Applicant; - (ii) written notification by the Applicant that it no longer wishes to proceed with its Access Application; - (iii) the expiration of three (3) months from the commencement of the negotiation period, or if both parties agree to extend the negotiation period, the expiration of the agreed extended period; - (iv) if ARTC is of the view that the negotiations are not progressing in good faith towards the development of an Access Agreement within a reasonable time period; - (v) sub-clause (iv) applies and ARTC refers the matter to the arbitrator under clause 3.12.4 for a determination on this issue and such determination is found in ARTC's favour; or

-- (v) sub-clause (iv) applies and ARTC refers the matter to the arbitrator under clause 3.12.4(b) for a determination on this issue and such determination is found in ARTC's favour; or - (vi) if ARTC receives evidence confirming that the Applicant no longer satisfies the prudential requirements of clause 3.4(d), on receiving such evidence ARTC will advise the Applicant of such evidence and issue a notice of intent to end the negotiation period, to become effective ten (10) Business Days after the issue of the notice.
-Where ARTC issues a notice of intent, ARTC will provide to the Applicant written reasons for its decision to end the negotiation period. - (c) Upon cessation of the negotiation period, ARTC will be entitled to cease negotiations with the Applicant. - (d) In circumstances where two or more Applicants are seeking mutually exclusive Access Rights: - (i) each Applicant will be so notified as soon as practicable after the relevant conflict arises; - (ii) Access will be granted to the Applicant who accepts an Access Agreement with ARTC which, in the opinion of ARTC, is most favourable to it.
-Ordinarily, but without limiting ARTC's discretion in this regard, ARTC would make such a decision based on the Access Agreement that represented the highest present value of future returns to ARTC after considering all risks associated with the Access Agreement. - (e) If, at any time during the negotiation period, a dispute arises between the parties which, after reasonable negotiation, the parties are unable to resolve to their mutual satisfaction, then either party may seek to resolve the dispute in accordance with the dispute resolution process outlined in clause 3.12.
+- (vi) if ARTC receives evidence confirming that the Applicant no longer satisfies the prudential requirements of clause 3.4(d), on receiving such evidence ARTC shall advise the Applicant of such evidence and issue a notice of intent to end the negotiation period, to become effective 14 days after the issue of the notice. - (c) Upon cessation of the negotiation period, ARTC will be entitled to cease negotiations with the Applicant. - (d) In circumstances where two or more Applicants are seeking mutually exclusive Access Rights: - (i) each Applicant will be so notified as soon as practicable after the relevant conflict arises: - (ii) Access will be granted to the Applicant who accepts an Access Agreement with ARTC which, in the opinion of ARTC, is most favourable to it.